ropensci/concstats/README.md

 In this case, the result is a table with eight selected measures: 1) Number of firms, 2) Numbers equivalent of firms, 3) Top firm, share in
 %, 4) Top 3 firms, share in %, 5) Top 5 firms, share in %, 6) The
-Herfindahl-Hirschmann Index, in decimal form, 7) Normalized Entropy (RE), a value between 0 and 1, 8) Palma ratio, an inequality score which measures the ratio of the top 10 percent to the bottom 40 percent.
+Herfindahl-Hirschman Index, in decimal form, 7) Normalized Entropy (RE), a value between 0 and 1, 8) Palma ratio, an inequality score which measures the ratio of the top 10 percent to the bottom 40 percent.

 ## References